French presidential rivals spar over markets

 Unveiling his manifesto last week, he said Hollande would lead France towards the fate of Greece or Spain.

-Hollande is running on a tax-and-spend program which he says would bring France to a balanced budget a year later than Sarkozy's manifesto.
+Hollande is running on a tax-and-spend programme which would bring France to a balanced budget a year later than Sarkozy's manifesto.
 Economists say Hollande's spending plans would need to be scaled back to keep France's efforts to reduce its deficit on track.

 The targets are seen as crucial to Paris retaining investor faith at a time when the euro zone debt crisis refuses to abate.